“This magic moment

 It took me by surprise”

-I’m going to tell you something that I was told before becoming a parent.
+I’m going to tell you something that I was told before becoming a parent for the first time.
 It’s pretty cool, and it happens to every single one of us.
 It’s something I have told other soon-to-be-first-time-parents as well.
 I guarantee you will shrug it off as something you believe you know already.
 That is, unless you are a parent already too.
 If that’s the case then feel free to nod along and give a silent knowing smirk.
 I know for a fact you’ll brush it off because that’s exactly what I did, and because it’s what every single other person I told did as well.
 They all do, at least until after their child is born.
 Then every one (with out exception) comes back to me and say “Jeez, Mary, you were totally right.
 I just couldn’t realize it until now.”

 OK, so here it is.
 Read carefully: